Luke Carroll: Television and film

-and has also been involved in the children's television show, Play School.

-Carroll was a presenter on children's television series Play School over a 12-year period.
-He is also part the presenting team of Channel Seven's Sydney Weekender.

-Carroll was named as part of the cast for the second series of Scrublands.
-On 27 June 2025, Carroll was named in the cast for ABC drama Goolagong.

 Stage

-Carroll has made many appearances in theatre.

-In 2013 Carroll appeared on stage in a Yirra Yaakin/ Belvoir production of Bob Merritt's 1975 play about Aboriginal life on a mission, The Cake Man.
+Carroll has made many appearances in theatre, including a 2013 Yirra Yaakin / Belvoir production of Bob Merritt's 1975 play The Cake Man, about Aboriginal life on a mission.
+His role as Sweet William saw him nominated for a 2014 Helpmann Awards for Best Male Actor in a Play.

-In 2018 and 2019 he toured with Nakkiah Lui's Black Is the New White.
+In 2018 and 2019, Carroll toured with Nakkiah Lui's Black is the New White.
+His role as the Curator in a 2020 production of Black Cockatoo for Sydney's Ensemble Theatre earned him a BroadwayWorld Sydney Award for Best Professional Actor in a Play.

 In 2022, Carroll played a lead role in the Belvoir production of Nathan Maynard's play At What Cost?.
-The play had its world premiere at the Belvoir in Sydney in February 2022 and toured to Adelaide in June, presented by the State Theatre Company of South Australia and staged at the Odeon Theatre, Norwood, before going on to Hobart, Tasmania.
+The play had its world premiere at the Belvoir in Sydney, then toured to Adelaide in June, presented by the State Theatre Company of South Australia, before going on to Hobart.